iconinteractive/icon-interactive-www/news/the-digital-pivot-a-learning-approach-to-driving-audience-engagement.md

 ---
 date: 2020-06-17
-title: 'The Digital Pivot: A Learning Approach to Driving Audience Engagement'
+title: "The Digital Pivot: A Learning Approach to Driving Audience Engagement"
 ---

 ### Executive Summary

 Whether we like it or not, the “new normal” world has forced us deeper into virtual communications.
 Social distancing, stay-at-home orders, and various states of emergency have forced many businesses to completely rethink the ways in which they interact, communicate, and promote their products and services both internally and externally.